Apple Hospitality REIT, Inc. (APLE) CEO Justin Knight on Q1 2020 Results - Earnings Call Transcript

 Apple Hospitality was intentionally structured to weather challenging times and produce attractive returns during periods of economic prosperity.
 Over our 20-year history in the lodging industry, we have strengthened and refined our ownership strategy, and we are confident we are well positioned to successfully manage these unprecedented times and excel as our nation and our economy recover.

 We own rooms-focused properties with best-in-class brands that have historically produced industry leading operating margins.
-We work with established regional and national operators using innovative contracts that align management and ownership interest and preserve flexibility to sell assets and incumbent.
+We work with established regional and national operators using innovative contracts that align management and ownership interest and preserve flexibility to sell assets and unencumbered.

 We're broadly diversified across markets to reduce volatility and provide the portfolio exposure to a variety of industries and demand generators.
 We have reinvested in our assets to maintain competitive position across our markets, and we have maintained a conservative approach to capital allocation and a strong balance sheet.

 As we begin the process of recovery, our portfolio is exceptionally well positioned.
-Our hotels have proven appeals with the broadest group of potential customers.
+Our hotels have proven appeal with the broadest group of potential customers.
 The association with top brands and the strong value proposition of the upscale select-service models have historically led to outperformance during periods of economic difficulty.

 With the majority of our portfolio located in drive-to markets outside of major urban city centers, and low dependence on large group business, we believe our portfolio will be among the first to see benefit from loosening government restrictions and the early stages of an economic recovery.